rohan3433/Image-Caption-Generator/README.md

 ---

-## 🚀 Future Enhancements

-- Use transformer-based models (e.g., ViT + GPT) for caption generation.
-- Integrate attention mechanisms for better context awareness.
-- Deploy as a web application for real-time caption generation.

----

 ## 🏁 Conclusion

 This project successfully demonstrates how **CNNs** and **LSTMs** can be combined to interpret and describe visual content.